nixworks/public/news/2013/02/21/index.md

 A major winter storm in the US Midwest that is already blamed for two deaths blankets several states in up to 17in (43cm) of snow.

 ### [A car crash and shooting occurs at the Las Vegas Strip in Paradise, Nevada, United States.
 Three people are dead, and six others are wounded. ](/news/2013/02/21/a-car-crash-and-shooting-occurs-at-the-las-vegas-strip-in-paradise-nevada-united-states-three-people-are-dead-and-six-others-are-wounded.md)
-_Context: Las Vegas, Nevada, Nevada, Paradise, Nevada, U.S., shooting_
+_Context: Las Vegas Strip, Nevada, Paradise, Nevada, United States, shooting_

 ### [Three young girls are kidnapped, raped, and killed in the Bhandara district of India. ](/news/2013/02/21/three-young-girls-are-kidnapped-raped-and-killed-in-the-bhandara-district-of-india.md)
 _Context: Bhandara district, India_